Parsifal-M/codebrewblog/content/blog/opa-plugin-backstage/index.md

 }
 ```

-The `constructor` method takes a `Config` object as an argument, which is used to initialize the baseUrl property of the class.
-The baseUrl is obtained from the configuration object by calling the `config.getString` method with the key `integrations.opa.baseUrl`.
-This allows you to easily configure the URL of the OPA server by setting the `integrations.opa.baseUrl` property in your Backstage configuration file.
+The constructor method takes a Config object as an argument, which is used to initialize the baseUrl property of the class.
+The baseUrl is obtained from the configuration object by calling the config.getString method with the key integrations.opa.baseUrl.
+This allows you to easily configure the URL of the OPA server by setting the integrations.opa.baseUrl property in your Backstage configuration file.

-The `evaluatePolicy` method is used to evaluate an OPA policy given its name and an input object containing data that will be used by the policy to make a decision.
-The method sends a `POST` request to the OPA server with the policy name and input data in the request body, using the `node-fetch` library.
+The evaluatePolicy method is used to evaluate an OPA policy given its name and an input object containing data that will be used by the policy to make a decision.
+The method sends a POST request to the OPA server with the policy name and input data in the request body, using the node-fetch library.

-If the request is successful (i.e., the `response.ok` property is `true`), the method parses the response body as JSON and returns the result property of the JSON object as a `boolean` value.
-If the request fails (i.e., the `response.ok` property is `false`), the method throws an error with a message indicating the failure status.
+If the request is successful (i.e., the response.ok property is true), the method parses the response body as JSON and returns the result property of the JSON object as a boolean value.
+If the request fails (i.e., the response.ok property is false), the method throws an error with a message indicating the failure status.

-This `OpaClient` class can be used to create instances of OPA clients that can be used throughout your Backstage application to evaluate policies and make authorization decisions.
+This OpaClient class can be used to create instances of OPA clients that can be used throughout your Backstage application to evaluate policies and make authorization decisions.

 I have tested this code locally and it seems to work as expected... as of now.